Miru0083/Miru0083/README.md

 ### My Focus (^._.^)ﾉ

-I am learning front-end development with the goal to become a web tester.
+I am learning front-end development.

 ### About Me  =^._.^=

-I graduated with a B.A. in Arabic Language, Literature, & Culture.
-I have worked in customer service for over 10 years.
-I am interested in learning how to make websites and make them accessible for everyone!
-I would like to become a web tester for web-based applications.
+I'm a Business & Integration Arch Analyst with Accenture!
+I recently graduated with a Master's degree in Digital Forensics and Cyber Investigation.
+Currently, I'm learning how to make websites and make them accessible for everyone!

   - 🌱 I’m currently learning ... ☕